 20-1632.01.
 Cancellation or nonrenewal for nonpayment of premium; grace period; notice of cancellation; discrimination; definition

-A. In motor vehicle insurance policies there shall be a provision that the policyholder is entitled to a minimum grace period of seven days for the payment of any premium due except the first payment, during which grace period the policy shall continue in full force.
+A. Motor vehicle insurance policies shall contain a provision that the policyholder is entitled to a minimum grace period of seven days for the payment of any premium due except the first payment, during which grace period the policy shall continue in full force.
 For the purposes of this subsection, an initial payment on the renewal of a policy is not a first payment of premium.

-B. For any motor vehicle insurance policy cancelled or nonrenewed for nonpayment of premium by the insurer after the grace period, the insurer must mail a notice of cancellation or nonrenewal to the policyholder at the policyholder's last address on record with the insurer by first class mail.
-The cancellation or nonrenewal is effective on the date the notice is mailed to the policyholder.
+B. For any motor vehicle insurance policy that is cancelled or nonrenewed for nonpayment of premium by the insurer after the grace period, the insurer must send a notice of cancellation or nonrenewal to the policyholder.
+The cancellation or nonrenewal is effective on the date the notice is sent to the policyholder.
 The notice shall include or be accompanied by a statement in writing of the reasons for such action by the insurer and a notice indicating the named insured's right to complain to the director of the insurer's action within ten days after receipt of the notice by the insured.
 An insurer shall not cancel or nonrenew a motor vehicle insurance policy pursuant to this section because of the named insured's location of residence, age, race, color, religion, sex, sexual orientation, marital status, national origin, ancestry or driving record.